What Is The Difference Between SEER and EER?

 You’ve heard of EER and SEER being talked about and you’re wondering “what are these numbers and how are they important to me?”

-In this article I’ll explain what each one means, how they calculated and why they are important to you when choosing an air conditioner.
+In this article I’ll explain what each one means, how they are calculated, and why they are important to you when choosing an air conditioner.

 What Is The SEER – Seasonal Energy Efficiency Ratio?